jeremybytes/async-workshop-nov2020/README.md

 *Level: Intermediate*
 This repository contains slides, code samples and labs for a custom asynchronous programming workshop.
 Rather than being an end-to-end view of asynchronous programming, this workshop is based on the following set of topics.

+*Note: Slides and Labs are currently a work in progress*

 Topics
 ------
 * **Getting Results from Async Methods**